slang-i18n/slang/slang/README.md

 input_directory: assets/i18n
 output_directory: lib/i18n # defaulting to lib/gen if input is outside of lib/
 ```

+**Translations don't update when device locale changes**

+By default, this library does not listen to locale changes from device.

+To enable this, either use `LocaleSettings.useDeviceLocale` or set `listenToDeviceLocale: true` when changing the locale.

+Additionally, wrap your app with `TranslationProvider` and get the translations via `final t = Translations.of(context)`.

 **CSV files are not parsed correctly**